bradbanister/Project-Tanager/docs/DMS/RELATIONAL-FLATTENING/RELATIONAL-READ-ONLY/old/ed-fi-5.2-volatile-key-analysis.md

 ## Key Findings

-1. **Limited Cascading Depth**: The maximum transitive dependency depth is only 2 levels (Session → CourseOffering → Section), indicating good architectural design that minimizes cascading complexity.
+1. **Moderate Cascading Depth**: The maximum transitive dependency depth is 4 levels (Session → CourseOffering → Section → StudentSectionAssociation → Grade), which requires careful consideration for cascading updates but is still manageable.

 2. **Session is Critical**: Session has the highest cascading impact, affecting the entire course offering and section structure, plus attendance tracking.